eslint-community/eslint-plugin-security/docs/avoid-command-injection-node.md

 In this post we are going to learn about the proper way to call a system command using node.js to avoid a common security flaw, command injection.

-A call that we often see used, due to it's symplicity is `child_process.exec`.
+A call that we often see used, due to it's simplicity is `child_process.exec`.
 It's got a simple pattern; pass in a command string and it calls you back with an error or the command results.

 Here is a very typical way you would call a system command with `child_process.exec.`